-Here is a list of supplements which have been shown to help improve thyroid hormone function:
+Here is a list of supplements that have been shown to help improve thyroid hormone function:

-- Zinc - Zinc helps promote T4 to T3 conversion and supplementation, in deficient patients, has been shown to improve thyroid lab levels.
+- Zinc – Zinc helps promote T4 to T3 conversion and supplementation (14), in deficient patients, and has been shown to improve thyroid lab levels.

-- Selenium - Selenium also helps with thyroid conversion and may have special benefits for patients with Hashimoto's thyroiditis.
+- Selenium – Selenium also helps with thyroid conversion and may have special benefits for patients with Hashimoto’s thyroiditis (15).
 Selenium should be paired with Zinc for best results.